Where Are the Best Bike Trails in Charleston, SC?

 Address: Marrington Plantation Trailhead, Goose Creek, SC 29445

-Marrington Plantation Trailhead offers 1,600 acres of wilderness perfectly adapted to outdoor recreation in Goose Creek out of Joint Base Charleston.
-Several great biking trails cater to different levels of experience: the red loop is the main trail, the blue trails are mostly used as shortcuts to get around the park, the yellow trails serve as technical parts for mountain biking, and more.
-For bikers, the Marrington Plantation Trail is a 12.6-mile loop trail rated moderate difficulty.
-On top of bikes and pedestrians, dogs and horses are able to use this trail, so feel free to come biking with your dog.
+Marrington Plantation Trailhead wanders through 1,600 acres of wilderness perfectly adapted to outdoor recreation.
+Find it in Goose Creek out of Joint Base Charleston.
+Most local MTB trail enthusiasts consider it the best option in the immediate Charleston metro.
+Several biking trails cater to different levels of experience: the red loop is the main trail, the blue trails are primarily used as shortcuts to get around the park, the yellow trails serve as technical parts for mountain biking, and more.

 Palmetto Islands County Park